 But, anyway, if you already have a password vault in place, kudos!
 If you don’t, our fan favorite at SpeakerFlow is LastPass.
 It ticks all of our boxes for quality apps, like ease of use and desktop and mobile access.
 Plus, starting at only $4/month for business accounts of up to 50 users, it’s surprisingly affordable.
 Another stellar option, if your budget is a little bigger, is 1Password.
 Both apps effectively function in the same way, but at $4/month for a single user, 1Password will cost you a bit extra.

 Once again, let’s jump back to our example speaker, Michael from Scranton.
 As Michael is looking for speaking gigs, he can use the SpeakerFlow Intel Engine to search by industry, geographic location, or company.
 He can also pinpoint upcoming conferences, relevant associations, or his competitors all in a few quick clicks.
 Although he still has to copy and paste the event and event planner details into his CRM when he’s finished, by using the Intel Engine, Michael saves countless hours compared to standard online searches for speaking gigs.
 Plus, his subscription to the Intel Engine includes unlimited updates.
-That way, as we at SpeakerFlow add new features and improvements, he gets immediate access for no extra charge.
+That way, Sam adds new features and improvements, Michael gets immediate access for no extra charge.
 Win win!

 The Basics of Managing an Independent Sales Representative